Use online communication correctly or be lonely together?

 Joseph Hammond, a freelance journalist who has written for The Economist, Anthony Bourdains Parts Unknown (CNN), US News and World Report, International Business Times and numerous other publications in almost two decades, wrote about Bryant's popularity and lists some details of the worldwide participation from:

-“The Los Angeles Lakers are planning to put a statue of Kobe Bryant on Star Plaza, an area in front of the Staples Center where the figures of many Laker sizes are located.
+“The Los Angeles Lakers plan to put a statue of Kobe Bryant on Star Plaza, an area in front of the Staples Center where the figures of many Laker sizes are located.
 A statue of Kobe in his Laker uniform is already in front of the sculpture museum of the Guangzhou Academy of Fine Arts in China.
 Together with Yao Ming, Kobe Bryant played a crucial role in opening up China to the NBA.
 Kobe's death was also deeply mourned in Africa.
 Kobe Bryant was just at the beginning of the mobile phone revolution in Africa and is the face of basketball on the continent in many ways.
 "Africa is largely young, over 70% under 40," said Cynthia Mumbo, CEO of Sports Connect Africa and former manager of the Kenyan women's basketball team, in an interview with the author.
 Many of us grew up with the NBA action or an NBA game on Sunday.
 Kobe was a key factor in these games ...
 Most of the games were Lakers, Bulls, Magic games.
 The NBA is an important part of the games, and when Kobe was with the Lakers, we had so many with his image.
 I think we'll see a lot this week too. ' "

 Creeping loneliness through mobile internet?

-Back to Sherry Turkle, who has been researching the effects of modern technical development on our lives for over 30 years - initially euphoric, as she says, then increasingly critical, since she realized the rapid changes that an Internet brings that we always have in our pockets could carry around.
+Back to Sherry Turkle, who has been researching the effects of modern technical development on our lives for over 30 years - initially euphoric, as she says, then increasingly critical, since she has noticed the rapid changes that an Internet brings that we always have in our pockets could carry around.
 In her book “Alone Together”, she warns of the creeping loneliness that communicative changes can bring.

 Because the Internet, especially in the mobile version for handbags or trousers pockets, would always offer the opportunity to escape the complex interpersonal relationships of reality - just like the student, who would easily exchange her boyfriend for a robot as a lover to make the world easier and better.
 Or like colleagues who eMails or send a text message to the neighboring office because it would be too intimate for you to simply drop in there.